PizzaWithMilk/Github-tracker-template/README.md

 Everything described above still applies to a `type: forum` repo — the one difference is **where things get posted**: instead of dropping a message into a shared, ongoing channel, **each new release or commit gets posted as its own new Forum post (a "thread")**, using that repo's own effective webhook.

-- Each thread's title looks like `{Project Name} Updated! — {tag}` for releases, `{Project Name} Updated! — Version {version}` for an individual commit notification (or "Unknown" in place of the version if none could be found in the commit message), or `{Project Name} - {N} New Commits` for a [digest](#commit-digest-mode) post.
+- Each thread's title looks like `{Project Name} Updated! — {tag}` for releases, or `{Project Name} Updated! — Version {version}` for an individual commit notification (or "Unknown" in place of the version if none could be found in the commit message).
 (Forum post titles have a 100-character limit in Discord, so an unusually long one gets shortened automatically.)
 - If one release or commit's notes are too long to fit in a single message, the extra "(continued)" messages are posted as replies *inside that same thread* — they don't create new, separate posts.
 - If several new releases or commits show up in one run, **each one gets its own separate thread** — three new releases means three new Forum posts, not one post containing three messages.
 As above, only the first (oldest) one in that batch gets a ping.
-(Digest posts are the exception — a commit digest is always one single post covering every commit in that batch.)

 **Forum tags (optional).** You can have a repo's posts automatically tagged with one or more of your Forum channel's tags, using a `tags:` list in that repo's block in `config/repos.yml`: